xiaohulugo/3DLineDetection/README.md

 Feel free to correct my code, if you spotted the mistakes.
 You are also welcomed to Email me: fangzelu@gmail.com

-NOtice: Basically, this code works well for dense and accurate point clouds, while poor for noisy ones.
+Notice: Basically, this code works well for dense and accurate point clouds, while poor for noisy ones.
 ---

 Citation: